jeremyfix/ros2_ansible_turtlebot/README.md

 1- Burn with rpi imager a ubuntu 22.04 64 bits; Be sure to select the version for your raspberry 2- modify and copy the files user-data meta-data and network-config to the system-boot partition

-Taking the template files we provide, you need to bring in the following modifications
+Taking the template files we provide in `turtlebot3_basic/`, you need to bring in the following modifications

-- in user-data: in the ssh_authorized_keys key, you need to paste the content of the `ansible/keys/id_rsa_ansible.pub` file,
 - in user-data: change the name of the hostname so that it matches the DNS name,
 - in network-config, you need to replace ROBOT_WIFI_SSID and ROBOT_WIFI_PASSWORD by their correct values.